Bob Parks (@bobparks) writes from the hills of Vermont. He is an avid runner (2:54:20, Boston Marathon, 2014) and a huge fan of new inventions.

 I'm looking to swap out my mass-manufactured camping gear for the latest handmade designs.
 What are your favorite custom options?

 I work on trails to help my local mountaineering club.
-Is there anything light enough to carry with in my backpack?
+Is there anything light enough to carry along in my backpack?

 - Page 1